kelvinsekx/portfolio/src/content/hello-world/index.md

 Leaving that aside, I write with you and me in mind, I love what I do and I write this articles with love.
 If you love me like I love you, say hi when you can on any of the platform just on the <a href="/">Home Page</a>

-Also,this articles will be availble once everyweek.
+Also,this articles will be available once everyweek.
 I am working on a good plan for newsletter I am sorry I have to make you think to remember.
 This inconvenience would definitely not last.

 On a closing note, I love criticisms, I love cooperation just like I love competitions, so if you get to see any issue on my writings please send a message and I will resolve it as fast as I can.